fire-ui/fire-ui.github.io/src/posts/colors.md

 - indigo
 - teal

+### Disable changing theme
+You can disable theme of the website changing by adding `data-disable-switching-theme="true"` attribute into your `body` tag.

 ### Example:
 You can switch theme of this website by clicking <u data-switch-theme="light, dark, aqua, sky, phoenix, indigo, teal">here</u> and <button data-switch-theme="light, dark, aqua, sky, phoenix, indigo, teal" class="theme-reverse btn">Here</button>